zhidev/VenatusProject/README.md

 Required User Stories:
 - [ ] Creating a Venatus Theme.
 - [ ] Users can login to access the rest of the app
 - [ ] Registration Page
 - [ ] User can Logout
 - [ ] User can Login using Steam.
 - [ ] User Profile
 - [ ] Standard Social Media Features Implemented.
 - [ ] User can add games to his profile from Steam & League of Legends
- - [ ] News
+- [ ] News Feed
 - [ ] Users can make posts, with pictures, videos , streams etc.
 - [ ] Supplement data with Twitter API
 - [ ] Settings/Profile View to set users preferences and link various other sources
 - [ ] Connect with Twitch account
 - [ ] Change various settings and preferences
 - [ ] Chat Client
 - [ ] Gaming Events Page